thiagofiora/Thiago-Fioravante/test.api.petstore/README.md

 ## To test

-To run this project, is necessary to install the PetStore API sample as explanied here: https://github.com/swagger-api/swagger-petstore
+To run this project, it's necessary to install the PetStore API sample as explanied here: https://github.com/swagger-api/swagger-petstore
+Open Eclipse IDE and run the tests.